marciabeatrizcp/devicesapi/README.md

 # Devices API
-API for user and device management
+API for users and devices management

 ## Requirements:
   * run this command `asdf install`